rust-practice/cargo-leet/README.md

 Usage: cargo leet [OPTIONS] <COMMAND>

 Commands:
-  generate, -g  Generates the module for the problem [aliases: gen] active        Either prints the active problem or sets it to the argument test          Run tests on active problem new           Creates a new pre-configured project from a template for use with cargo-leet
+  generate, -g  Generates the module for the problem.
+Module naming preference follows `.leet.toml` unless overridden [aliases: gen] active        Either prints the active problem or sets it to the argument test          Run tests on active problem new           Creates a new pre-configured project from a template for use with cargo-leet